Travel & Adaptability: How to Handle Change In 7 Easy Steps

 You wouldn’t know it from this picture, but earlier that day I’d been hospitalized with a severe illness.
 But I didn’t let that get in the way of enjoying my trip to Slovenia.

 When you cling to sameness and routine you go against nature…and you pay the price for it.
 When you base your well being on keeping things as they are, or even worse trying to return things to the way they once were, you’ll forever be fighting an uphill battle.
-You’ll feel stress with the inevitable new technological innovation is released, anxiety when cultural norms shift, and disappointment when you’re no longer able to do the things you once enjoyed.
+You’ll feel stress with the inevitable new technological innovation being released, anxiety when cultural norms shift, and disappointment when you’re no longer able to do the things you once enjoyed.

 In contrast, when you embrace change you turn an everyday occurrence into a reason to celebrate.
 Progress and innovation will bring you a consistent stream of excitement and joy.
-Even when thing seem tough, you’ll always have the knowledge that at any moment the climate could change for the better to help buoy you up.
+Even when things seem tough, you’ll always have the knowledge that at any moment the climate could change for the better to help buoy you up.

 2.)
 You’ll be more resilient.